Airship Data Processing Addendum

 “Customer Data” means any Personal Data that Airship processes as a Data Processor on behalf of Customer or an Authorized Affiliate.

 “Data Processor” means the entity which Processes Personal Data on behalf of the Data Controller.
-Airship, including its Affiliates, is the Data Processor with respect to Customer Data.
+Airship, including its Affiliates, is the Data Processor with respect to Customer Data under EU Data Protection Laws, and “service provider” under the CCPA.

-“Data Protection Laws” means EU Data Protection Laws and, and to the extent applicable, the data protection or privacy laws of the United States of America, including without limitation, the California Consumer Privacy Act of 2018, as amended, or of any other applicable country.
+“Data Protection Laws” means EU Data Protection Laws and, and to the extent applicable, the data protection or privacy laws of the United States of America, including without limitation, the California Consumer Privacy Act of 2018, as amended (the “CCPA”), or of any other applicable country.

 “EEA” means, for purposes of this Addendum, the European Economic Area and Switzerland.